Program Director: Anne-Marie Moyes

 The lawyers and law students may review transcripts, read investigative reports, speak with previous counsel, research the state of the law at the time of the conviction, search for previously undiscovered errors, determine whether new forensic techniques might help, and make a recommendation as to whether the case should be pursued.
 When a case appears deserving of being re-litigated, the KWIP recruits private lawyers and law firms, as well as investigators and experts, to represent the individual.
-Read about some KWIP cases or apply for assistance.
+Apply for assistance.

 The KWIP is not a substitute for the traditional methods of appealing a conviction.
 Therefore, the KWIP will not take cases in which the defendant already has a lawyer, or is entitled to a lawyer at state expense.
 The KWIP will not take a case unless there is a genuine and provable claim of innocence.
 The KWIP gets involved only when the traditional methods of appealing a conviction have failed.
 Please refer to the KWIP evaluation criteria.

 Colorado is one of many states that are trying to address the problem of wrongful convictions.
 If you have a case from another state, you may find help by going to the national Innocence Project, which has a list of projects in a variety of states.